 - Emergency space blanket (for hypothermia)

 - Mobile phone (be aware that in remote locations you may not be able to get a signal)

 - Rubbish bag for your waste (please take it out with you)

-Alpine walks (for walks such as the Overland Track and Frenchmans Cap, these are in addition to The Basics)
+Alpine walks (these are in addition to The Basics)

 - Warm clothing, including a fleece or woollen jumper, hat, gloves and a neck warmer

 - Good quality waterproof jacket with stormfront and hood (seam sealed and breathable fabric, Gore-Tex or similar)

 - Good quality waterproof over trousers (seam sealed and breathable fabric, Gore-Tex or similar)

 - Thermal under layers (long sleeve top, long pants)

 Multi-day walks (in addition to The Basics and Alpine walks, for walks such as the Overland Track and Frenchmans Cap)